We’ve tried nearly all of the burgers that Seattle has to offer in search of the best.

 I really liked that the meat was well seasoned, despite it’s toughness, and that there was ample sauce – enough so that we could actually taste it along with the rest of the components.
 Also, top marks for real cheddar cheese.
-Now, once the burger is cut, you can also see that the meat is still medium (as ordered) and that the bun is a bit dry.
+In the picture below you can also see that the meat is still medium (as ordered) and that the bun is a bit dry.

 Cost of two classic cheeseburgers & fries: $16

 Oh Lil’ Woody’s.
 I’ve liked you in the past, but something was wrong with you today.
 You didn’t taste very good, your bun was stale and I’m pretty sure your ketchup was fermented.
 The last time I was there, I had to send my burger back for being too salty.
-This time, we just wanted to send the whole thing back.
+This time, we just wanted to send the whole lot back.

-First of all, the ordering process for us wasn’t as cut and dry.
+Lil’ Woody’s was the only burger place that didn’t offer a true “classic burger”.
 They have a Lil’ Woody’s 1/4 lb burger and a Big Woody’s 1/3 lb burger.
-The 1/4 has ketchup and no lettuce, but we ordered it anyway because we thought it was the most comparable (by price too.
+The 1/4 has ketchup and no lettuce.
+We ordered it because we thought it was the most comparable (by price too.
 It was $4.50).
 However, when it showed up at our table, we were confused because it resembled a McDonald’s cheeseburger.
 It was small and disappointing, to say the least.

 Cost of two classic cheeseburgers & fries: $19.50